-One of the big tragedies, was the primary school.
-70 of the 180 students, sitting in the classrooms would never finish school.
-The teachers by the school spent too long making a decision if they should evacuate or not.
-And when they first tried to run away they chose a route that would lead them right were the tsunami hit and the teachers and students disappeared in the chaos as they tried to cross a bridge on their way to safety.
+When the teachers of the school finally got a notification of the oncoming tsunami, they were put in an impossible situation and spent too long making a decision if they should evacuate or not.
+And when they first group of children tried to run away the teacher chose a route that would lead them right were the tsunami hit and the teachers and students disappeared in the chaos as they tried to cross a bridge on their way to safety.

 Later it was exactly the teachers that were blamed for the death of the towns children.
 A year later one of the teachers committed suicide, burdened by guilt and responsible of the children they weren’t able to rescue.
 Only the ruins of the school was left when the water retreated, and the ghosts of children was left in the form of the extra shoes, the homework that would never be done and the toys that would never be played with, ever again.

-The stories about the ghosts of the tsunami told from the taxi drivers are very similar.
+The stories about the ghosts of the tsunami told from the taxi drivers are very similar to one another.
 All the taxi drivers are sure they pick up completely normal passengers that are alive and well and know were they are going.
 The taxi drivers let the meter running and are told to go to a specific place.
 But when they arrive, there are never any passengers in the back seat, even if they had no stops on the way and the backseat door never opened or closed during the drive.
 Another thing is that the passengers, all seems so young, so full of life.

 “Young people feel strongly chagrined (at their deaths) when they cannot meet people they love,” Yuko Kudo says about her findings after interviewing them.
 “As they want to convey their bitterness, they may have chosen taxis, which are like private rooms, as a medium to do so,” she says about the ghosts the taxi drivers encounters on a regular basis in the areas most affected by the natural disaster.

 More like this

 - Hauntings at the Penkaet Castle in Scotland

 - The Ghost Children at Mang Gui Kiu Bridge